Sam Rosevear

 Developing policies and briefing Cabinet in areas including: industry, innovation, science and research; regions; agricultural policy; arts; sport; and EFIC.

-Sam Rosevear Skills
+Sam Rosevear education

-Frequently Asked Questions about Sam Rosevear
+Frequently asked questions about Sam Rosevear

 What company does Sam Rosevear work for?

-Sam Rosevear works for Australian Government Department Of Education
+Sam Rosevear works for Australian Government Department of Education.

 What is Sam Rosevear's email address?

-What is Sam Rosevear's direct phone number?
+What is Sam Rosevear's phone number?

 What schools did Sam Rosevear attend?